 - Review #3 relays that the ad content is poor.
-In this case, it’s important to address the issue with your current ad mediation partner.
+In this case, addressing the issue with your current ad mediation partner is important.

-In all cases, the Support team will need to act as the first line of communication here - but it’s also essential they relay the information back to the marketing and product team, so they can better understand user sentiment and potentially iterate on feedback for future versions of the app.
+In all cases, the Support team will need to act as the first-line option here - but it’s also essential they must relay the information back to the marketing and product team to better understand user sentiment and potentially iterate on feedback for future versions of the app.

 Now that the key issues have been determined, the marketing team works on the possible solution - but how can Support teams proactively reply to user feedback?